ChristianIsaacTran/knight-travails-TOP/README.md

     - making a GUI for the chess board is NOT required.
     - graphs are mainly a concept, but in this case, I do not need to make a literal graph object/data structure with verticies and edges.

+    - the 3 ways that khan academy came up with to represent a graph is with lists filled with edges to represent the relationships between verticies.
+        1. edge lists: a list of all of the connected edges in a graph
+            ex: [[0, 1], [0, 6], [0,8]]

+        2. adjacency matricies: a matrix of 0 and 1 where the 1 is indicating that the location its at connects with the other vertex
+            ex: [[0, 0, 0, 1, 0],
+                 [0, 0, 1, 0, 0],
+                 [0, 1, 0, 1, 0],
+                 [1, 0, 0, 1, 0]]

+        3. adjacency list: a combination of edge list and adjacency matrix, where the list contains another list that contains verticies that are adjacent to it.
+            ex: [[1, 6, 8],
+                [0, 4, 6],
+                [1, 2],
+                [0]]

+    - also, the Odin Project mentions that there are MULTIPLE FASTEST PATHS.
+As long as the function returns ONE of those answers, its still correct.
+Provides the multiple fastest paths to some problems on the project page: https://www.theodinproject.com/lessons/javascript-knights-travails